 3 bed Semi-Detached SOLD STC

-Unexpectedly Back To Market July 2018: A beautifully presented and strikingly spacious three bedroom semi-detached house in Bedminster.
-This is a home with high-ceilings, generous room proportions and a wide hallway and landing.
+Strikingly spacious and presented with contemporary style is this three bedroom semi-detached family home in Bedminster.
+The house offers high-ceilings, generous room proportions and a wide hallway and landing.
 The finish is impressive with the hub of the house being the modern kitchen/diner with solid oak worktops, porcelain tile flooring, a five-burner gas hob, electric oven and microwave oven.
-The bathroom has a contemporary suite and is travertine tiled throughout.
-The house benefits from a south-facing rear garden measuring approximately ten metres in length with an additional space to the rear which currently provides parking for at least two vehicles.
-The area is popular with a range of buyers and benefits from its proximity to the well-regarded Parson Street Primary School as well as the popular independent shops and cafes of North Street.
-Viewings commence on Saturday 27th January.
-Contact Boardwalk Property Co to arrange your viewing.
+The bathroom has a modern suite and is travertine tiled throughout.
+The house benefits from a south-facing rear garden measuring approximately ten metres in length with additional space providing parking for at least two vehicles.
+The area is hugely popular being placed within close proximity of several green spaces as well as the well-regarded Parson Street, Cheddar Grove and Luckwell Primary School.
+The Location of this house also benefits being walking distance to the popular independent shops and cafes of North Street, family pubs and easy access to Bristol City Centre..
+Contact Boardwalk Property Co. to arrange your viewing on 01179898222.

 Living Room – 4.4 x 4.1m (to maximum points, into bay)